dirvine/data_chain/docs/0029-data-blocks.md

 ## Chained chains

-As chains grow and nodes hold longer chains across many disparate groups, there will be commonalties on `DataBlocks` held.
+As chains grow and nodes hold longer chains across many disparate groups, there will be commonalities on `DataBlocks` held.
 Such links across chains has not as yet been fully analysed, however, it is speculated that the ability to cross reference will enable a fuller picture of network data to be built up.

 ### Structured data first version

-To strengthen the validity of mutable data (StructuredData) the first version (version 0) may be maintained in the chain.
+To strengthen validity of mutable data (`StructuredData`) the first version (version 0) may be maintained in the chain.
 This will show age of such data, which may be particularly useful in types of mutable data that do not change ownership or indeed where network created elements (such as any currency) can be further validated.